jangho721/jangho721.github.io/_projects/NovoRank.md

 <ol>
     <li><strong style="font-weight: 400;">Introduced Two-Step Clustering Method</strong>: To effectively classify similar spectra, Spectral Clustering was applied for initial grouping, followed by DBSCAN to perform fine-grained clustering within the first-stage clusters, ensuring that similar spectra are more precisely grouped together.</li>
     <br>
     <li><strong style="font-weight: 400;">Proposed C-Score</strong>: A new scoring method (C-Score) was introduced to identify more reliable candidate peptides within clusters.
-The C-Score is calculated by normalizing the sum of each peptide's de novo scores by the cluster size.
-This method assigns higher scores to peptides with higher de novo scores and those that appear more frequently within the cluster, allowing for a fair comparison between clusters of different sizes.
+The C-Score is calculated by normalizing the sum of each peptide's <em>de novo</em> scores by the cluster size.
+This method assigns higher scores to peptides with higher <em>de novo</em> scores and those that appear more frequently within the cluster, allowing for a fair comparison between clusters of different sizes.
 This approach ensures that peptides with a higher likelihood of being the correct sequence are ranked higher, leading to more accurate results.</li>
     <br>
     <li><strong style="font-weight: 400;">Applied Deep Learning Model</strong>: Developed a multi-modal deep learning model that simultaneously takes spectrum, sequence, and tabular data as inputs to assign the best peptide.
 By selecting the most desirable peptide from the top two candidates, the model improved identification accuracy.</li>
     <br>
-    <li>Introduced Two-Step Clustering Method: Utilized a two-step clustering method to improve peptide sequence ranking by first grouping candidate sequences into clusters based on their similarities and then re-ranking the top candidates within each cluster for better accuracy.
+    <li><strong style="font-weight: 400;">Integrable with Existing <em>De Novo</em> Sequencing Software</strong>: Utilized a two-step clustering method to improve peptide sequence ranking by first grouping candidate sequences into clusters based on their similarities and then re-ranking the top candidates within each cluster for better accuracy.
     </li>
 </ol>
 <br>